 - Fully customizable

-- Devolved and supported by Bluetooth experts who are members of the Bluetooth SIG Core Specification and of the Automotive Working Groups
+- Devolved and supported by Bluetooth experts who are members of the Bluetooth SIG Core Specification and Automotive Working Groups

-- Integrates with most of "Bluetooth compliant" radio hardware
+- Integrates with most "Bluetooth compliant" radio hardware

 - Designed for embedded systems with restricted memory and MIPs.